-Bleeding gums is one of the most common reasons patients visit the dentist.
+Bleeding gums are one of the most common reasons patients visit the dentist.
 It is no secret that bleeding gums is a common sign of gum disease.
-As with most dental concerns, gum disease is best treated during the initial stages of development; this allows your dentist to establish a treatment plan and reduce the risk of advanced complication often associated with gum diseases, such as tooth loss and bone loss.
+As with most dental concerns, gum disease is best treated during the initial stages of development; this allows your dentist to establish a treatment plan and reduce the risk of advanced complications often associated with gum diseases, such as tooth loss and bone loss.

 At Infinity Dental Fox Lake, we are committed to helping our patients improve their dental health through patient education, preventive dentistry, and personalized solutions.